inukiwi/pimatic-chromecast/README.md

 - Control media (play, pause, stop, skip, previous)
 - Control volume using rules
 - Cast video/audio using rules
+- Cast speech using text-to-speech

+## Supported languages for text-to-speech
+Use the language codes that are available in [node-gtts](https://github.com/thiennq/node-gtts/blob/master/index.js#L10), for example 'en', 'de', or 'nl'.

 ## Requirements
 This plugins uses multicast DNS service discovery using the mdns library, which has the following requirement: